 Modern bass clarinets in Bb have a range of Bb1 – B5.

 The compass is roughly the same as the bassoons and an octave below that of the Bb clarinet (D3–Bb6).

 Compared to the ambitus of the bass clarinet in Bb usual in Berlioz’s day (D2–F5) the modern instrument with its four additional keys reaches a third lower; the keys correspond to the four notes Db2–Bb1 (sounding).
 However, models are still made with the lowest note of C2 or Db2.

 • Contrabass Clarinets: Essentially the largest one of the lot.
-These are scarce kinds which are not frequently used.
-This instrument with its dark tone finds its use in the special effects zone of professional bands and other ensembles.
+These are scarce kinds that are not frequently used.
+With its dark tone, this instrument finds its use in the special effects zone of professional bands and other ensembles.